Sam-Dragon/java-7/src/ThreadsNotes.md

 - Runnable - When the thread is ready to run [yeild(), notify(), notifyAll() method]
 - Not-Runnable - When the thread is blocked/waited [sleep(), wait(), IO Block method]
 - Terminate - When the thread is killed [stop() method (OR) run method finishes]

+## Best Practices
+- Try to use executor service for thread based programs
+- All the executions must have proper exception handling done
+- Try to put timeouts for each operations to avoid long waiting or deadlocks
+- Avoid direct synchronization of object rather look for alternatives